vliz-be-opsci/dmbon-assistant/CONTRIBUTING.md

 * What do we **not** do (currently), e.g. 'we currently do not include testing', ...
   * @todo: Make a list of all things we know we should include, but are currently not included
   * @todo: Make the above list into open issues/feature suggestions?

+The basic premise of open source, at least in our opinion, is that ideas should be motivated before being actively developed.
+Therefore we intend that all contributors (that includes ourselves!) only spend considerable time into changes that actually matter.
+We _do_ wish to see an active community with those that are enthousiastic about Open Science, so even though you might not be a developer you can still contribute by giving feedback or filing issues.
+So whatever the problem is, **please do not hesitate to let us (and the community) know**!

+Besides this, we do have some guidelines on the meta-level that we intend this project to follow.
+* We would like the system to be as modular as possible. \
+	This ensures that if a specific part breaks, the remainder can still continue.
+It also ensures that contributing to a specific part of the project is made much easier.
+Finally, it allows for relatively easy inclusion of new functionality as they only have to bridge or extend individual components instead of trying to fit in a monolithic framework with many (unexpected) dependencies.
+* We would like the functionalit be targeted towards those with little to no programming experience. \
+	Although we highly encourage experienced developers to add or change functionality that is suited for those with lots of programming experience, our main focus is the wider scientific community.
+Therein not everyone has the time to spend on learning a specific programming language for only a few tasks.
+We wish to streamline data management for everyone that handles (scientific) data, no exceptions.
+For this reason additional features should focus mainly on improving functionality without introducing technical overhead.

+### What do we **not** do (currently)?
+Below is an incomplete list of things we currently do not support.
+You might use these as a stepping stone for contributing to this project, or completely ignore them - that is up to you!
+We are just happy that you have made it this far already!
+You can, of course, also point us to things we do **not** do and why we actually should be doing these.

+* We do not include any testing (i.e. for verifying the installation).
+* We do not include a command line interface for experienced users.
+* We do not include ways to include the resulting RO-crates into a knowledge graph that can be queried efficiently.
+* ...

 ---
 ## How can I contribute?